docker/compose/docs/reference/compose_watch.md

 # docker compose watch

 <!---MARKER_GEN_START-->
-Watch build context for service and rebuild orrefresh containers when files are updated.
+Watch build context for service and rebuild or refresh containers when files are updated.

 ### Options